 ● Breathing provides direct access to the life force that animates life

-To breathe effectively requires an upright and relaxed posture, based on strong core muscles.
-To achieve good posture requires mobility.
-Therefore efficient movement exercises based on effective breathing is essential for a holistic well-being program.
+Breathing is the primary sign life.
+Without it the heartbeat soon stops.
+Respiration is an intrinsic aspect of all metabolic function, from digestion to detoxification possible.
+To breathe effectively requires an upright and relaxed posture, and firm core muscles.
+Optimal posture requires mobility.
+Therefore efficient movement exercises, based on effective breathing, is essential for a holistic well-being program.

 Awareness and understanding of breath plays a vital role in mindfulness based programs for well-being.
-The following video series is in support of my Five Keys to Well-being program, but is also essential for any effective yoga practice.
-Both are built on the full trunk ujia breath, equally important for beginner and advanced practice.
-It’s the basis for all pranayama, makes for an effective mindfulness program, and serves sustainable primary healthcare lifestyle for health as wealth.
+My 12 Video series supports my Five Keys to Well-being program.
+They are also essential for any yoga practice to be effective.
+The practices are based on full trunk, ujia breathing, and equally important for beginner and advanced practices.
+They are the basis for all pranayama (yoga breathing) an effective mindfulness program in its own right.
+All sustainable primary healthcare lifestyle for health as wealth should include these.

 The full trunk way of breathing is a vital life skill. it supports your BodyMind with detoxification, energy uptake and focus, for vitality of all body functions from digestive to cardio-vascular to the nervous system.